refinedev/refine/examples/blog-heroicons-example/src/articles/tailwind-flex.md

 Follow these steps in order to get started:

-1. From your terminal, go the the folder of your choice.
+1. From your terminal, go the folder of your choice.
 Create a React App with CRA and open it in your code editor:

 ```bash
 npx create-react-app flex-navbar